-Prerequisite(s): Placement measurement, or ENG 100 or its equivalent.
+Prerequisite(s): Appropriate placement measurement or ENG 096.

 ENG 101A - Composition - Flex A (3)

 Study of and practice in the process of writing, methods of organization, expository patterns, and a documented paper based on library and other resources, with a review of usage and syntax.